Do I need a house sitting agreement?

-We have our own house sitting agreement that we are always prepared to offer home owners, but after five years of house sitting, we’ve only used it once.
-This was in our first year for new home owners and it provided them with a level of reassurance, making them feel more comfortable about letting strangers into their home.
+Our own house sitting agreement, always available to our home owners, has been used only once in a decade of house sits.
+This happened in our first year and was for home owners new to the idea of house sitting.
+We understood... it provided them with a level of reassurance, making them feel more comfortable about letting strangers into their home.

 But are we relying too much on the trust so often spoken about in our community?
 Or, can we be confident that we have enough mutual respect to deal with all aspects of a house sitting job by communicating and confirming details together by carrying out house sitting best practice with plenty of due diligence?